fabiofranchino/blog/_tips/2020-04-26-roblox-script-making-a-part-aware-of-humanoid-touch.md

 categories: Tips
 ---

-Roblox Script Making a Part aware of Humanoid touch

 Making a Part aware of the Humanoid interaction is a very popular function on Roblox.

 The Script attached to the Part need something like: